ttkorhonen/e3pages/docs/kb/training/workbook/4_startup_scripts.md

 ### For the fourth

 By now we have a functioning IOC which can communicate with our simulated device.
-We would, however, generally want to tie more EPICS modules into that IOC, such as `iocStats`, `autosave`, and `recsync`.
+We would, however, generally want to tie more EPICS modules into that IOC, for example `iocStats`, `autosave`, and `recsync`.
 For simplicity, let us start with `iocStats`.

 In order to load the functionality from one of these modules, we will need to configure it.
 This is defined by some mix